njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

 *The category `covid_deaths` → `agr1` leads the full-period levels analysis with a score of 48.74.
-Neither the cumulative nor rolling average transformation dominates — both appear as True and False across the top 10 rows — suggesting the raw COVID series carries the primary causal signal at this data frequency across the full 966-day window.
+Neither the cumulative nor rolling average transformation dominates, suggesting the raw COVID series carries the primary causal signal at this data frequency across the full 966-day window.
 The agricultural commodities index `agr1` and the oil and gas index `petrol_plus` together account for 9 of the 10 top positions, pointing to commodity markets, not equities, as the most persistently COVID-sensitive indicators in the full-period levels analysis.*

 ---